- Slim handled brush with good grip

 The first is that to change to any of the cleaning modes, you first have to power the brush on and the second is you need to remember the order.

 I suspect over time you will learn this, but wouldn’t some icons or LED’s be helpful to show the mode.
 The more premium Smart 6 and Genius range offer them.

-Ideally a way of selecting the mode prior to actually turning the brush on would be the solution.
-This is not available, not even on the Genius 9000.
+Ideally, a way of selecting the mode prior to actually turning the brush on would be the solution.
+This is not available, not even on the premium Genius 9000 model.